Volunteers are integral to our agency's ability to fulfill our mission. In an average year, we record over 10,000 volunteer hours for our agency.

 Our crisis line is answered every hour of every day of the year.
 We couldn't possibly do this without the help of volunteers.
 Before volunteers can participate in any direct services with Voices of Hope it is mandatory that a 34-hour volunteer training be completed.

-Our next crisis line volunteer training session will begin on Tuesday, March 21 and continue every Tuesday and Thursday evening through Thursday, April 13.
-The training will be held each Tuesday and Thursday evening from 5:15 pm to 9:30 pm at Voices of Hope, 2545 N St. in Lincoln.
+The next volunteer training will be held on five consecutive Saturdays, from July 29 through August 26.
+The training will be held each 9:00 am to 4:00 pm at Voices of Hope, 2545 N St. in Lincoln.
 After the volunteer training is completed an interview with the Volunteer Coordinator will be scheduled to give the volunteer an opportunity to evaluate the training and discuss volunteer interests.

 The crisis line is answered from the convenience of your own home in shift increments of 3, 4, or 8 hours.
 The shifts are Monday thru Friday 5pm-9pm, 9pm-12am, and 12am-7:30am.
 On Saturday and Sunday the shifts are 8am-12pm, 12pm-4pm, 4pm-8pm, 8pm-12am, and 12am-8am.
 Calls will be placed to you by an answering service so callers will never have access to your personal phone number.